kjlilchild/kjlilchild/README.md

 - 👋 Hi, I’m @kjlilchild
 - 👀 I’m interested in ... turning my Power Engineering skills and career into a development career!
 Self-Teaching everyday.
 - 🌱 I’m currently learning ...Ruby/Rails and C/C++
-- 💞️ I’m looking to collaborate on ...Ahy Projects.
+- 💞️ I’m looking to collaborate on ...Any Projects.
 I would love to come join a team of winners ready to take a chance on a big splash! :)
 - 📫 How to reach me ...email me @ kodylittlechild@gmail.com!
 Take care and all the best!

 <!---